 With all the uncertainty and anxiety, it can be hard to know what to do and not do.
-After all, it's natural to want to protect yourself and your family from becoming ill, however intense media coverage and misinformation can sometimes lead to unnecessary panic.
+After all, it's natural to want to protect yourself and your family from illness or hardship.
+However, intense media coverage and misinformation can sometimes lead to unnecessary panic and rushed decisions.

-Here's a list of things you don't need to buy or worry about, and some useful advice to help you prepare should the situation escalate.
+To help, here's a list of things you don't need to buy or worry about, and some expert advice on navigating the wild rollercoaster that is 2020.

-We've all seen the chaotic scenes of people panic buying toilet paper.
-While you may feel more secure if you have a couple of weeks' worth of food and supplies in case you need to isolate yourself or your family, remember that not everyone has the ability or finances to buy in bulk.
+While you may feel more secure if you have a couple of weeks' worth of supplies in case you need to isolate, remember not everyone has the ability or finances to buy in bulk.
 Empty shelves can cause significant stress to older people, people with disabilities and essential workers with limited time to shop.

-Rather than buying excess goods, you may like to start adding a few extra items to your shop here and there to build up supplies (remember you'll only need to last 14 days if you do not actually get the virus).
+Rather than bulk buy, add a few extra items to your shop here and there to build up supplies (remember you'll only need to last 14 days if you do not actually get the virus).
 Also keep in mind, supermarkets may have enforced limits on certain items.

-3. Don't buy private health insurance because of COVID-19
+2. Don't buy private health cover because of COVID-19

-CHOICE health insurance expert, Uta Mihm, says: "Do not buy or change your private health insurance policy because you're worried about COVID-19.
-It will not affect the quality of your treatment."
+CHOICE health insurance expert, Uta Mihm, says: "Do not buy or change your private health insurance policy because you're worried about getting sick with COVID-19.
+It will not affect the quality of your treatment.

 "If you become ill with COVID-19, you would likely be admitted to a public hospital with an intensive care unit and potentially isolation facilities.
 As a result, you likely won't have access to benefits afforded by private health insurance, such as choosing your own doctor or getting a private room."